jonathanrevell/rabbit-hutch/README.md

 ### Call Tree Processing

-The callTree on the message currently being consumed is processed when the message is acknowledged (controls.ack NOT controls.nack).
+The callTree on the message currently being consumed is processed when the message is acknowledged (controls.ack).
+If the current message fails with a nack (and without a requeue), it will handle the rest of the call tree like controls.critical() for each message.

 callTree messages can processed in "serial" or in "parallel", which is determined by the "sequence" you pass in on the options argument.
 If not provided, it will default to "serial".